leon332157/grail-py3/README.md

 ### Optional dependencies ###

 Grail normally uses the Python Imaging Library (PIL) to display some image formats.
+It also uses the _djpeg_ command for JPEG images.
 If it is unable to use PIL, it uses the following commands instead, if available.

 - djpeg
 - xbmtopbm